gospodarka-przestrzenna/pankus/docs/source/tables/connection.rst

    Field name,Field type,Description
-   start_id,INT,ID number of connection starting point end_id,INT,ID number of connection ending point weight,REAL,weight of described connection e.g. its capacity
+   start_id,INT,ID number of connection starting point end_id,INT,ID number of connection ending point weight,REAL,weight of described connection - understood as in graph theory, meaning weight serves as a cost of connection and better conditions minimalize value of weight